ChrisAltay/ChrisAltay/README.md

 **`Web Developer ☑️`**

 Welcome to my GitHub space!
 I'm Christopher Altagracia, a Web Developer with a flair for creating intuitive and dynamic websites.
-As I wrap up my B.S. in Computer Science at Kean University, I'm deeply engaged in perfecting user-centric designs and robust front-end architectures.
+As I wrap up my M.S. in Information Systems at Kean University, I'm deeply engaged in perfecting user-centric designs and robust front-end architectures.
 Explore my repositories to see my hands-on approach to problem-solving and innovative project work.
 Let's collaborate and turn bold ideas into digital realities!
 Feel free to check out my Portfolio & follow me to stay connected!

 <p>
    <a href="https://github.com/ChrisAltay?tab=followers">